PuF-Spieleprojekt/Undercooked/Readme.md

 Controls

-A: pick up ingredients / put them down on preparing area or serve at servong area
+A: pick up ingredients / put them down on preparing area or serve at serving area

 Q: chop / wash / other actions